blaiseman042/SQL-CODES-/README.md

 # SQL-CODES-
-these documentation contains question and code for sql basic question which will be analyze and visualize in a future project i intend on working on
+these documentation contains sql codes that answers the  question from Hackerank ranging from basic to intermediates